 My elevator speech is:

-While networking, I do not like to use the terms business processes, Lean, Lean Six Sigma, or Six Sigma when meeting new people.
-CI is so much more than that.
-It is a toolbox of tools that help people and businesses succeed through the use of mindset, culture, and methodologies.
-Instead of improving business processes, CI is about changing and growing.
-CI encompasses the business leaders or owners, people in the business, customers or clients, culture, and processes.
-Without all these elements, you can not have a successful business.
+While networking, I’m not particularly eager to use the terms business processes, Lean, Lean Six Sigma, or Six Sigma when meeting new people.
+I believe CI is so much more than that.
+CI is a toolbox of tools that help people and businesses succeed through the use of mindset, culture, and methodologies.
+It is not just about improving a business process, but it is about changing and growing.
+It encompasses the business leaders, owners, people in the business, front-line workers, customers or clients, culture, technology, and processes.
+Without all these elements, you cannot have a successful business.

-I partner with them elevate their business, develop a CI Plan, and guide them along the CI path.
+I partner with my clients to guide them along the CI path:

-How do I know if I need a CI consultant or coach?
+Do I know if I need a CI consultant?

 So how do you know if you or someone might need CI?